koto/svn-tools/README.md

-In this repository there are various small command-line (Linux) scripts made to facilitate working with Subversion Following tools are currently present

 Author: Krzysztof Kotowicz <kkotowicz at gmail dot com>
 License: MIT

+In this repository there are various small command-line (Linux) scripts made to facilitate working with Subversion Following tools are currently present:

 svn-grep
 ==========